exercism/csharp/exercises/hello-world/README.md

 The objectives are simple:

-- Write a method that returns the string "Hello, World!".
+- Write a function that returns the string "Hello, World!".
 - Run the test suite and make sure that it succeeds.
 - Submit your solution and check it at the website.